Health and Travel Alerts Learn More Left arrow

 Qaqortoq

-Discover all of the amazing things that Greenland has to offer on a luxury cruise to Qaqortoq.
+Discover all of the amazing things that Greenland has to offer on a cruise to Qaqortoq.
 From soaking in natural hot springs and stretching your legs on scenic hiking trails to tasting local delicacies and learning about Norse Viking history while wandering iconic ruins, Qaqortoq is an exhilarating destination.

 Browse itineraries and book your Arctic adventure in Greenland today.
 The unspoiled outdoors awaits.